CadenzaProject/cadenzaproject.github.io/docs/clip2/take_part/clip2_rules.md

 We provide teams with signals and listener responses for training and development.
 This includes:

 1. **Audio1**: The stereo audio that our listeners heard during the intelligibility tests.
+This audio may have:
-   - This audio may have no, mild or moderate hearing loss (HL) simulated.
+   - Reverb.
-   - This audio might have head-related transfer function (HRTF) applied to simulate listening scenarios and spatial locations.
+   - Background noise.
-2. **Audio2**: The audio without hearing loss simulation.
+   - Simulated no, mild or moderate hearing loss (HL).
-   - If Audio1 has no hearing loss simulated, Audio1 will be equal to Audio2.
+2. **Audio2**: Original audio.
+I.e. the audio without any processing.
 3. **Severity**: The listener's hearing impairment severity used in the HL simulation.
 4. **Lyrics**: The ground-truth text of the lyrics.
 5. **Transcription**: The transcription by our listeners during the intelligibility tests.